About Texas Children's Hospital

 for career opportunities.
 You can also learn more about our amazing culture at infinitepassion.org

-We’re on the hunt for a Respiratory Care Practitioner, Advanced, someone who has what it takes to excel in a fast-paced hospital environment.
+We are searching for an Advanced Respiratory Care Practitioner – someone who works well in a fast-paced setting.
 In this role, you’ll administer a variety of respiratory care procedures in a developmentally/age appropriate manner for patients ranging from neonates to adults.

 - Performs patient care activities according to policy and/or guidelines.
 In compliance with MD order to provide optimal patient outcome